Rblakney23/osTicket-Post-Install-Config/README.md

 Click “Add New Role”

-Enter a name for the role (e.g., Supreme Admin)
+Enter a name for the role (e.g., SysAdmins)

 Assign the appropriate permissions